Applying to Your Chosen Schools

 Independent (Private) Schools require a separate application to each school you wish your child to try for.
 Application forms can be obtained directly from the schools.

 - In theory you can apply for as many independent schools as you want, although you do obviously need to consider your child’s welfare here.
 We can give you advice on appropriate schools as we get to know your child.
 We can also advise on whether we think your child could try sitting for a bursary or scholarship.

-- The closing date for applications to independent schools is much earlier than for state schools.
-Many school application dates fall between late October and early December of the academic year previous to a child’s entry.
+- The closing date for applications to independent schools varies but are usually around September or October (although some can be much earlier).
 Many schools will not accept a late application, so it is crucial to contact schools as soon as possible.